Suji Kheer | Rava Kheer

 • 1 pinch edible camphor (optional)

-• 1 tablespoon cow’s ghee (clarified butter) – reduce the amount of ghee to ½ or ¼ tablespoon if you prefer
+• 1 tablespoon ghee (clarified butter) – reduce the amount of ghee to ½ or ¼ tablespoon if you prefer

 Instructions

-• Add milk and stir.
+• Add milk and stir to mix.

 • Add sugar.
 If using edible camphor, add now.

-• Stir and bring the kheer to a gentle simmer.
 You can thicken the kheer more if you prefer.

 • Lastly add cardamom powder, raisins and chironji.